WatsonIoT-Ecosystem/iot_enocean/README.md

 * Change to the directory where you downloaded the contents in step above.
 This should be the directory where Makefile.PL resides.
 * Run the following commands in sequence
-**Note:** you will need root privileges to do this.
-On Raspberry pi use “sudo cp ….” to do this copy as root.

    * sudo perl Makefile.PL
         This will generate the Makefile needed to build the code
    * sudo make
         This will generate a new shared library named “enoceaniot.so”
    * sudo make install
         This command will copy the various files and shared library “enoceaniot.so” to appropriate directories in the Perl installation.
-         <b>Example output:</b>
+         <font size="2"> <b>Example output:</b>
        <i>Files found in blib/arch: installing files in blib/lib into architecture dependent library tree
 Installing /usr/local/lib/perl/5.14.2/auto/enoceaniot/enoceaniot.bs
 Installing /usr/local/lib/perl/5.14.2/auto/enoceaniot/enoceaniot.so
 Installing /usr/local/lib/perl/5.14.2/enoceaniot.pm
 Installing /usr/local/lib/perl/5.14.2/auto/enoceaniot/autosplit.ix
 Installing /usr/local/man/man3/enoceaniot.3pm
-Appending installation info to /usr/local/lib/perl/5.14.2/perllocal.pod</i>
+Appending installation info to /usr/local/lib/perl/5.14.2/perllocal.pod</i></font>

 * Copy the Watson IoT Embedded 'C' client library “libiotf.so” to /usr/lib.
+**Note:** you will need root privileges to do this.
+On Raspberry pi use “sudo cp ….” to do this copy as root.
 * Copy 98_ENOCEANIOT.pm to /opt/fhem/FHEM directory.
 This is the directory where you installed Fhem by degault.
+**Note:** you will need root privileges to do this.
+On Raspberry pi use “sudo cp ….” to do this copy as root.

   **On completion:** You will have the all the required libraries built and installed at appropriate location.
 To verify run the command *define <some name> ENOCEANIOT* on telnet command line.
 No error verifies that everything went successfully.